coincashew/coincashew/coins/overview-ada/guide-how-to-buy-ada.md

 description: Simple two step process to buying Cardano.
 ---

-# Guide: How to buy ADA
+# Guide: How to Buy ADA

 ## ​ :fire: 1.
 Get some money into crypto <a href="1-get-some-money-into-crypto" id="1-get-some-money-into-crypto"></a>